Menu

 From 1 April 2023 onwards, the PSG will provide a maximum funding support of up to 50% of total qualifying project costs.

-By the way, did you know that AFON IT is a pre-approved PSG vendor for SAP Business One?
-On top of that, we're the only 7-time Top SAP Business One Partner Award winner in Singapore to date.
+By the way, did you know that we're the only 7-time Top SAP Business One Partner Award winner in Singapore to date?

-If you'd like to make an appointment with our consultants to know more about our PSG-approved SAP Business One packages, drop us a note here.
+If you'd like to make an appointment with our consultants to know more about SAP Business One, drop us a note here.

 2. Enterprise Development Grant (EDG)